BioDT/IASDT.R/README.md

 ## Installing the package

-The `IASDT.R` package is still at an early development stage and currently stores some helper function needed for the input data processing and modelling of the IAS across Europe.
+The `IASDT.R` package is still at the development stage and currently stores some helper function needed for the input data processing and modelling of the IAS across Europe.
 The package is currently private (hosted at: <https://git.ufz.de/>).
 This means that only users with access rights to the git repository can use the package using a valid private access token (PAT) authentication.

 By mid-2024, the package will be publicly available at the BioDT [github organization](https://github.com/BioDT).